Medical Policy: 10.01.02

 policy may not apply to FEP.
 Benefits are determined by the Federal Employee Program.

-The definition of reconstructive services may be based upon the etiology of the defect and whether the service is primarily indicated to improve or correct a functional impairment or is primarily to improve appearance.
-Cosmetic services are usually considered to be those that are primarily to restore appearance and that otherwise do not meet the definition of reconstructive or whose etiology is exempted from the definition of cosmetic.
+The definition of reconstructive services may be based upon the etiology of the defect and whether the service is primarily indicated to improve or correct a functional impairment as the result of an illness, injury or birth defect or it is primarily to improve appearance.
+Cosmetic services are usually considered to be those that primarily improve or alter an individual's appearance and that otherwise do not meet the definition of reconstructive or whose etiology is exempted from the definition of cosmetic.
 The presence or absence of a functional impairment is a critical point in interpreting coverage eligibility.

 In accordance with the Women’s Health and Cancer Rights Act of 1998, in patients with breast cancer or a history of breast cancer, all reconstruction of the breast on which a mastectomy was performed, surgery and reconstruction of the other breast to produce a symmetrical appearance, prostheses and treatment of complications of the mastectomy, including lymphedema are considered medically necessary and not subject to prior approval.
 This mandate includes breast disease beyond cancer that medically requires mastectomy for treatment and/or reconstruction (e.g., severe fibrocystic breast disease).